sebastian-nagel/nutch-test-single-node-cluster/README.md

     sudo ./install_hadoop.sh

 Hadoop version and installation path need to be configured in [hadoop_install_config.sh](hadoop_install_config.sh) which is shared by all scripts.
-You also may want to source the file to make the command-line tools available in your shell:
+After installation, you also may want to source the file to make the Hadoop command-line tools available in your shell:

     . ./hadoop_install_config.sh